ahmadaziz6720/hackfest_meocon/README.md

 ## GENERAL INFORMATION
 Approkes are a set of tools that are installed at the entrance of the building/room to ensure that everyone who will enter the building has followed the health protocol.
 The protocols checked are wearing a mask, normal body temperature, using hand sanitizer, and the available room capacity.
-Visitor data will also be integrated into the website operated by the admin.
+Visitor data will also be integrated to firebase.

 This product is a solution proposed by the MeoCon Team in Hackfest 2022 By GDSC with a focus on SDG 3 (Good Health and Well-bein) and SDG 9 (Industry, Innovation, and Infrastructure)